sionpixley/PolyNode/README.md

 - macOS x64
 - Windows x64

+### Verified Linux distros

+This CLI tool is made to be compatible with Linux distros.
+However, there are a lot of different Linux distros, so it's likely that there are some that are not compatible.
+Below is a list of Linux distros that have been verified to work with this tool.

+- Ubuntu x64

 ## How to install

 ### For Linux

 #### ARM64 based CPUs

-1. Navigate to the [Releases](https://github.com/sionpixley/polyn/releases) section and download the linux-\<version\>-arm64.tar.xz file
+1. Navigate to the [Releases](https://github.com/sionpixley/PolyNode/releases) section and download the linux-\<version\>-arm64.tar.xz file
-2. Extract the .tar.xz file and run the `setup` executable
+2. Extract the .tar.xz file and run the `setup` executable with `sudo`

 #### x86-64 based CPUs

-1. Navigate to the [Releases](https://github.com/sionpixley/polyn/releases) section and download the linux-\<version\>-x64.tar.xz file
+1. Navigate to the [Releases](https://github.com/sionpixley/PolyNode/releases) section and download the linux-\<version\>-x64.tar.xz file
-2. Extract the .tar.xz file and run the `setup` executable
+2. Extract the .tar.xz file and run the `setup` executable with `sudo`

 ### For macOS

 #### ARM64 based CPUs

-1. Navigate to the [Releases](https://github.com/sionpixley/polyn/releases) section and download the darwin-\<version\>-arm64.tar.gz file
+1. Navigate to the [Releases](https://github.com/sionpixley/PolyNode/releases) section and download the darwin-\<version\>-arm64.tar.gz file
-2. Extract the .tar.gz file and run the `setup` executable
+2. Extract the .tar.gz file and run the `setup` executable with `sudo`

 #### x86-64 based CPUs

-1. Navigate to the [Releases](https://github.com/sionpixley/polyn/releases) section and download the darwin-\<version\>-x64.tar.gz file
+1. Navigate to the [Releases](https://github.com/sionpixley/PolyNode/releases) section and download the darwin-\<version\>-x64.tar.gz file
-2. Extract the .tar.gz file and run the `setup` executable
+2. Extract the .tar.gz file and run the `setup` executable with `sudo`

 ### For Windows

-1. Navigate to the [Releases](https://github.com/sionpixley/polyn/releases) section and download the win-\<version\>-x64.zip file
+1. Navigate to the [Releases](https://github.com/sionpixley/PolyNode/releases) section and download the win-\<version\>-x64.zip file
 2. Extract the .zip file and run the `setup.exe` executable

 ## How to use